BLEACH366/P2DFlow/README.md

 ```

 ## Prepare Dataset
 #### (tips: If you want to use the data we have preprocessed, please go directly to `3.
-Download selected datasets`; if you prefer to process the data from scratch or work with your own data, please start from the beginning)
+Download selected dataset`; if you prefer to process the data from scratch or work with your own data, please start from the beginning)
-#### 1. Download raw ATLAS datasets
+#### 1. Download raw ATLAS dataset
 * Coming soon!
 #### 2. Calculate the 'approximate energy' and select representative structures
 * Coming soon!
-#### 3. Download selected datasets
+#### 3. Download selected dataset

-(i) Download the selected dataset (you can find the way that we select the dataset from ATLAS according to part 2.2 and part 3.1 in our papar) from [Google Drive](https://drive.google.com/drive/folders/11mdVfMi2rpVn7nNG2mQAGA5sNXCKePZj?usp=sharing) whose filename is `select_dataset.tar`, and decompress it using:
+(i) Download the selected dataset (you can find the way that we select the dataset from ATLAS according to part 2.2 and part 3.1 in our papar) from [Google Drive](https://drive.google.com/drive/folders/11mdVfMi2rpVn7nNG2mQAGA5sNXCKePZj?usp=sharing) whose filename is `selected_dataset.tar`, and decompress it using:
 ```
 tar -xvf select_dataset.tar
 ```